 Marigold the Dog, Fred, and Aleta, Christmas 2008.

-Our work is natural history exploration (by collecting specimens and data that document the distribution and abundance of species), interpretation (through popular books and workshops in methods of illustrated journal keeping), illustration (primarily in ink and watercolour), & analysis (of distribution, abundance, and geographic variation of organisms).
+Our work is natural history exploration (by collecting specimens and data that document the distribution and abundance of species), interpretation (through popular books and workshops in methods of illustrated journal keeping), illustration (primarily in ink, watercolour, & oils), & analysis (of distribution, abundance, and geographic variation of organisms).

-In the past, the species we focused on were predominantly Amphibians and reptiles, but recently we have begun to concentrate on Mollusks: the many species of land snails which are an under-appreciated aspect of Canada's biodiversity, and the subtly lovely Unionid mussels which are our largest invertebrate animals, threatened by siltation, pollution, and invasive alien species.
+In the past, the species we focused on were predominantly Amphibians and reptiles, but recently we're increasingly working with Crayfish, invasive alien Plants, uncommon species of trees, and various Mollusks: the many species of land snails which are an under-appreciated aspect of Canada's biodiversity, and the subtly lovely Unionid mussels which are our largest invertebrate animals, threatened by siltation, pollution, and invasive alien species.

 After a couple of decades when our "work" focused on exploration across Canada in the preparation of popular books, and collecting for the National Museum of Natural Sciences, in 1993 we began to call ourselves the Biological Checklist of the Kemptville Creek Drainage Basin, hoping to create a database that would contain records of all organisms in the drainage basin, based on information computerized by governments, museums, & other inventory-compilers, naturalists' field notes, and the scientific literature.
 In 1997 we initiated the founding of the Eastern Ontario Biodiversity Museum to provide a home for the orphaned natural history collections of Carleton University, and in August 2002, opened the Bishops Mills Natural History Centre to further accommodate natural history collections and provide space for all of our endeavours in research, curation, art, and education.